 We take protecting our customers data very seriously and abide by the rules of the General Data Protection Regulation (GDPR).
 Please refer to our Privacy Notice for information on how we hold and process your data.

 Insurers share information with each other via the Claims and Underwriting Exchange Register and the Motor Insurers Antifraud and Theft Register, to aid the prevention of fraudulent claims.
-In the event of a claim, the information you supply on the claim form, together with any other information relating to the claim will be put on the registers.
+In the event of a claim, the information you supply on the claim form, together with any other information relating to the claim will be put on these registers.

 Insurers are legally required to provide details of Motor Insurance policies to the Motor Insurance Information Centre (MIIC).
 The information describing your insurance cover will be added to the Motor Insurance Database (MID), to which the police and other government agencies have access.
 This helps the pursuance of claims following accidents and aids detection of those who are in contravention of the law by not taking out insurance.

-Means of providing information
+Means of Providing Information

 All information we provide will be made clear and accessible to you.
 You will also be given the choice to receive the information in paper format, free of charge.
-If you would like a paper copy at anytime then please let us know.
+If you would like a paper copy at any time then please let us know.
 At renewal we will rely on your existing choice.